drogerschariot/gitops-playground/services/wazuh/README.md

 - `./wazuh-up.sh`

 ## DaemonSet Wazuh Agents
 The `wazuh-up.sh` script will install Wazuh Agents to the cluster nodes automatically.
-You can see the agents when loggin into the dashboard
+You can see the agents when logging into the dashboard

 ## Access
 - Wazuh Dashboard: